gskinnerTeam/flutter-textstyle-extensions/README.md

     );
   }
 ```
 Shortcut method names are introduced where it makes sense.
-This is done both for brevity, and to reduce conflicts with the existing TextStyle properties.
+This is done both for brevity, and to reduce conflicts with the underlying TextStyle properties.

 ## 🐞 Bugs/Requests